liatrio/terraform-caf-azure/README.md

 ## Subscriptions

 Several subscriptions are required for the CAF foundation as well as shared services and landing zones.
-Each top level Terraform modules need azurerm Terraform providers configured with the need subscriptions.
+Each top level Terraform modules need azurerm Terraform providers configured with the needed subscriptions.
 See the [examples](./examples/) folder for examples configuring the providers use Terraform and Terragrunt.

 - **Foundation**: Requires subscriptions for connectivity, identity, management resources
 - **Shared Services**: Each shared services environment requires its own subscriptions